 Healthy Pre-Show Energy Drink Consumption Guidelines:

-- Start drinking well before the show, but not so far in advance that you crash before final curtain.
+- Start drinking well before the show, but not so far in advance that you crash before the final curtain.

 - Drink slowly.